 Field Description Device ID in Local Reports Allows use of the IMEI/ESN or phone number in local IP RAP and NMEA reports to identify a device/vehicle.
 Options are: None (default) Phone Number ESN/IMEI Tip: Including the device ID is especially useful when your devices have dynamic IP addresses.
-Note: If you want the device ID included in all other RAP and NMEA location reports, see Use Device ID in Location Reports on page 280.
-Local Report Destination IP This read-only field shows the IP address of the destination that Local IP reports are send to.
+Note: If you want the device ID included in all other RAP and NMEA location reports, see Use Device ID in Location Reports on page 286.
+Local Report Destination Mode Configures the target IP address for the local reports.
+Options are: • First Host (default)-Use the IP of the first host to connect to the device on any network interface • IP Passthrough-Use the radio IP.
+This should be used in conjunction with IP passthrough mode • USBNET • Ethernet Local Report Destination Sub Mode When Local Report Destination Mode is set to USBNET or Ethernet, this setting configures the target IP address for the local reports.
+Options are: • First Host (default)-First host to connect to the device on the interface specified in Local Report Destination Mode (USB or Ethernet) • IP Address-Enter an IP address • MAC Address-Enter a MAC address Local Report Destination IP This read-only field shows the IP address of the destination that Local IP reports are sent to.
 Through its use of DHCP, ALEOS detects if there is a connected device and designates that device's IP as the local IP destination.
 When no device is connected at startup, ALEOS uses the first IP address in the Ethernet DHCP pool as the destination.
 When using Public mode for an interface, that interface will be the local IP destination even if it's not the first device connected.
-Note: The Local Report Destination IP is not configurable.
-If you want a location report to go to a specific device IP, use Server 1-4 configuration.
-(See Servers 1 to 4 on page 283.)
 Report Odometer Enables odometer reporting.
+Options are: • Disable (default) • Enable Note: Only applies for RAP report types.
+Report Digital Inputs Enables digital input reporting.
 Options are: Disable (default) Enable Note: Only applies for RAP report types.
-Report Digital Inputs Enables digital input reporting.
-Options are:Disable (default)Enable Note: Only applies for RAP report types.